Expenses when I sell a villa in Marbella, Benahavis, Estepona

-Which are the expenses that I will face when selling a home in Spain?
+Which are the expenses that I will face when I sell a villa in Marbella, Benahavis, Estepona…?
 The real estate agency fees and the state and municipal taxes paid on the sale of a home.

-Real estate agency fees for selling a home in Marbella
+Real estate agency fees when I sell a villa in Marbella

 The real estate agency fees are paid by the seller.
 The real estate agency commission is a percentage of the sale price.
 LibeHomes fees are 5% (+ VAT) of the final sale price.